 SEER stands for surveillance, epidemiology and end results.
 It groups cancers into localized (cancer has not spread beyond the pancreas), regional (cancer has spread to nearby structures or lymph nodes) and distant (cancer has spread to distant regions of the body).

 Five-year relative survival rate

 The five-year relative survival rate compares people with pancreatic cancer with the overall population.
-For instance, if the 5-year relative survival rate is 44% for early state pancreatic cancer.
-That means those with pancreatic cancer are 65% as likely as those without cancer to live five years after diagnosis.
+For instance, if the five-year relative survival rate is 44% for early state pancreatic cancer.
+That means those with early-stage pancreatic cancer are 44% as likely as those without cancer to live five years after diagnosis.
 On average, Moffitt's pancreatic cancer treatment outcomes exceed four times the national average.